SuperOfficeDocs/superoffice-docs/user-guide/en/automation/trigger.md

 CRMScript can make your working day more efficient by automating various tasks.
 You can define that a certain event in the system will set in motion (trigger) one or more predefined actions.
 No knowledge of scripting is required to get this to work.

-**Example from SuperOffice Service**: When a request is closed, the customer must be notified of this by e-mail.
-We can create a macro that contains a series of actionsto create and send this e-mail notification.
+**Example from SuperOffice Service**: When a request is closed, the customer must be notified of this by email.
+We can create a macro that contains a series of actions to create and send this email notification.
 This macro is run automatically when a request is closed.
-The actions in the macro will load the relevant request, fetch the right reply template and send an e-mail to the customer that the request is closed.
+The actions in the macro will load the relevant request, fetch the right reply template and send an email to the customer that the request is closed.

 > [!TIP]
 > This is an example of a very simple trigger.
 You can for instance add conditions to the actions in a trigger, by changing the default **Always** setting.